kevintongg/ToDo/README.md

 # Todo
-This is a Todo app written in Angular 1.
+This is a Todo app written in AngularJS.

 To run, (assuming you have mongo installed) start your mongo server and and type `node server.js`